 Alpine ski tours can last hours, days, even weeks.
 You need a boot that you are comfortable wearing for extended periods.

 While the other factors listed here are very important, comfort is a definite concern while touring because you won’t have a warming hut or lodge to visit if your feet start to hurt.
 And if your feet get cold in the backcountry, they can be difficult to warm back up.

 Alpine ski touring is a great experience that I would recommend to anyone who loves skiing, hiking, and nature.
 That being said, it is not for the faint of heart.
 Serious safety precautions should be adhered to during any tour.

 Take a look at these backcountry safety tips so you can remain out of harm’s way whenever you are ski touring.

 If you want to learn a bit about the essential equipment required for touring, check out the video below.
-For some other general tips to ski touring in general, take a look at this.

 The Scarpa Maestrale is my pick for the best overall boos for ski touring of the year.
 These are a great pair for anyone who wants excellent flexibility in a lightweight package without sacrificing a lot of downhill performance.